Key Takeaways

 - Incubators are more flexible and better suited for new startups that are still figuring out their value proposition.

-- Accelerators aim to rapidly grow proven business ideas on a set timeline.
+- Accelerators aim to rapidly grow more fleshed-out business ideas on a firmer timeline.

 Full Text